-Recently I was asked about what I think about himalayan salt lamps.
-You may have started seeing these big hunks of pink salt that glow and look quite pretty.
-Some claim that they have therapeutic properties.
+Recently, I was asked about what I think about himalayan salt lamps.
+You may have started seeing these big hunks of pink salt that glow and look quite pretty although they are not as pretty as a 3d printed photo lamp.
+Moreover, some claim that they have therapeutic properties.
 Others say it’s a bunch of new age mumbo jumbo.

 So the question remains:

 Do himalayan salt lamps work?

 My answer?
 To some extent.

 Claim #1: Himalayan salt lamps are negative ion generators.

 It is said that the heat source inside the lamp causes it to release negative salt ions.
 It is well-documented in research that negative ions are beneficial to health.
 The question is whether salt lamps actually emit enough negative ions to make any difference to your health.
 One test concluded that they emit very low levels, much lower than the negative ions outdoors with a thunderstorm in the distance.
 The Women of Grace blog states that “even though salt lamps do emit some negative ions, it is not nearly enough to effect any change in the atmosphere – or your health”.

 Bottom line – they generate some negative ions, but not enough to really improve your health.
 If you want a negative ion generator, there are other devices that can do that.

 Claim #2: Himalayan salt lamps help purify the air.

 The salt in the lamp attracts water molecules from the air – including airborne contaminants carried in water vapor.
 Supposedly the contaminants are locked into the salt and clean water is re-released into the air, resulting in a purifying effect.
 While it’s true that contaminants are not re-released into the air by salt lamps, it’s also true that once they are saturated with water molecules, they stop absorbing them.